DeepanshuSarawagi/Terraform/13-Terraform-Cloud-And-Enterprise/README.md

 Sentinel is an embedded policy-as-code framework integrated with hashicorp enterprise products.
 It enabled fine-grained logic-based policy decisions, and can be extended to use information from external sources.

+Terraform Sentinel policy check is not available in free plan version.

+Sentinel as code can be used for cost control policies.